-Scan the QR code to listen to and read 'The Dog Without a Name'
+Scan the QR code to listen to and read 'The Dog Without a Name' by Alison Ferguson.

-If you can't listen to the book, choose and read one of your favourite books about friendship.
+If you can't listen to the story or read it below, choose and read one of your favourite books about friendship.

-The Dog without a name" by Alison A Ferguson is licensed under CC BY 4.0 simile, personification.)
+The Dog without a name" by Alison A Ferguson is licensed under CC BY 4.0 story by Alison A Ferguson, illustrated by Greg Holfeld